-Volunteers are a great resource for your nonprofit if you have a small team, but need more help for projects, events, or programs.
-You may be asking yourself, “How do I boost my nonprofit's volunteer recruitment strategy?”
+Donors, Members and Board Members are great, but volunteers are often the core of many nonprofits.
+They not only contribute to your cause, but are a great resource for your organization to support you with various projects, events, or programs.
+You may be asking yourself, "How do I boost my nonprofit's volunteer recruitment strategy?"

-If people support and believe in your mission, they will ask to contribute or help… without you even asking!
+If people support and believe in your mission, they will ask to contribute or help without needing to be asked!

 You need to figure out how to reach people who are passionate about your organization’s cause and work, so you can run a great volunteer program.